 Overwatch is a unique combination of character story, first-person shooting, and tactical team play.
 While similar games like Paladins and Team Fortress 2 exist on the market, Overwatch brings a level of storytelling and character lore that no other game has yet been able to match.

-Overwatch is a minimally-demanding game, but if you want to be competitive against other online players, you should have a computer that can handle the game easily.
-We’ll go over exactly what you need to fully enjoy Overwatch below.
+Overwatch is a minimally-demanding game, but if you want to be competitive against other online players, you should have a computer that can handle the game.
+We’ll go over exactly what you need to enjoy Overwatch below fully.

 The game is a popular e-sports platform, and it’s also a beacon of diversity and inclusivity within the game industry, with an incredibly encompassing cast of heroes to choose from.
 Blizzard has since announced Overwatch 2, which will be functionally the same as Overwatch, but with the inclusion of single-player content, too.

 - Release Date: May 24th, 2016